 Symptoms of Gum Disease

-While some patients may not notice any signs of gum disease, you’ll want to keep a lookout for any symptoms because putting off treatment can have irreparable damage.
+While some patients may not notice any signs of gum disease, you’ll want to keep a lookout for any symptoms.
+Putting off treatment can cause irreparable damage.
 Common symptoms of gum disease include:

 - Red and swollen gums

 - Painful or tender gums, especially while chewing

 If you have gum disease, contact our Waxahachie office immediately to schedule an appointment by calling (972) 885-3335.
 We’ll restore your oral health so you can enjoy your smile free of the harsh symptoms that come with gum disease.